davestearns/tutorials/src/crypto.md

 openssl dgst -sha256 my-large-file.pdf
 ```

-Regardless of how big the file is, the output hash will still be the same relatively small size--even if the input is gigabytes in size, the output hash will only be 256 bits when using SHA-256.
-That should make it pretty obvious that these hashes are irreversible--there's no way you could reconstruct a multi-gigabyte file from a 256 bit hash.
+Regardless of how big the file is, the output hash will still be the same relatively small size---even if the input is gigabytes in size, the output hash will only be 256 bits when using SHA-256.
+That should make it pretty obvious that these hashes are irreversible---there's no way you could reconstruct a multi-gigabyte file from a 256 bit hash.

 > [!TIP]
 > We've done all of this at the command line, but there are libraries that do the same thing for all the common programming languages.
 Just ask your favorite LLM `how do I create a SHA-256 hash in {LANGUAGE}` replacing `{LANGUAGE}` with the name of your programming language.

 Cryptographic hashes are very useful in a few different ways:

 * **Content Identifiers:** The deterministic and collision-resistant guarantees make cryptographic hashes ideal for compactly identifying potentially large content.
-For example, if you have a catalog of songs, along with their hashes, you can quickly determine if a new song uploaded to your catalog is the same as one you already have--you only need to compare the short hashes, not the large song files themselves.
+For example, if you have a catalog of songs, along with their hashes, you can quickly determine if a new song uploaded to your catalog is the same as one you already have---you only need to compare the short hashes, not the large song files themselves.
 Decentralized source code control systems like [git](https://git-scm.com/) also use hashes to determine if you already have a commit fetched from a remote branch.
 * **Tamper Detection:** The deterministic guarantee makes cryptographic hashes very useful for detecting if content has changed.
 For example, if you want to verify that a document or photo hasn't changed since the last time you saw it, you can hash the current version and compare it with a hash you made earlier.
 Blockchains like bitcoin also use cryptographic hashes to ensure the integrity of the ledger.
 * **Irreversible but Verifiable Tokens**: The irreversible and deterministic guarantees mean that hashes can be used to store sensitive information that we don't need to reveal, but may still need to verify in the future.
 For example, we always store hashes of user passwords, never the passwords themselves.
 During sign-in, we can still verify the provided password by hashing it and comparing that to our stored hash, but an attacker can't directly calculate the original password from the stored hash.
 We will discuss the details of password hashing, which are more complicated than this simple example, in a future tutorial.